timflytosky/simpleHC_SR04/README.md

 # simpleHC\_SR04 Arduino library

-This is a simple Arduino library that contains only one class, but <mark>none code blocking</mark>.
+This is a simple Arduino library that contains only one class, but <mark>non-blocking code</mark>.

 ## examples (in the `examples` folder)